Moonflower2022/Updated_IPD_Nueva/README.md

 ## todo

 * why are we importing everything from our modules
-* put control settings in a class
+* put control settings in a class (not as important)
+* add seciton for functions that should be run single threadedly
+  * maybe automatically test which functions should be run like that?
 * redo command line parsing
 * export the pairwise as csv too
 * parse strategies from each file, turn them into lists of individual functions to import individually